Elliott Cramer

 Bio:

 I am a historian of colonial America and the early United States.
 I began my PhD coursework at UC Berkeley in 2016 and followed my advisor, Prof. Mark Peterson, to Yale in Fall 2018.
-2022-23 therefore marks my fifth year as a graduate student at Yale, and my seventh as a PhD student.
+I expect to complete my degree in the spring of 2025.